Where are the ZAP workshops held?

-Yes, please let us know in the application form so we can ensure that your child is safe and comfortable on the day.
+Yes, please let us know in the application form so we can ensure that your child is supported to participate during the workshop and feels safe.

-Yes.
-You must notify the school and receive official permission for your child to attend ZAP.
+If your child is attending a ZAP Community day workshop during school time, you must notify the school and receive official permission for your child.
 In our experience, schools are very willing to authorise absence for the purpose of ZAP.
 However, if you are concerned, please download our letter template written by the ZAP coordinator and addressed to the head teacher, which outlines the benefits of the workshop and makes an official request to grant absence.

 Can I bring another child with me on the day?

 We do not have the resources to take care of siblings on the day and due to confidentiality reasons, we also do not allow children to join the parents' session.